ahmadiehsan/personal_docs/docs/ai/neural_network/regularization/fast_gradient_sign_method.md

 !!! info

     FGSM is commonly used to test model robustness and for adversarial training, where models are trained on adversarial examples to enhance security.
-However, FGSM’s one-step nature makes it fast but less effective against strong defenses, unlike iterative methods that achieve higher attack success.
+However, FGSM's one-step nature makes it fast but less effective against strong defenses, unlike iterative methods that achieve higher attack success.

 ## Example